 AOC’s claim to be able to solve all the world’s problems at once is laughable.
 What’s not funny is the cheering and applause from the crowd of people who seem eager to believe her.
 The idea that a group of people in Brooklyn know how to address our farm policy should give everyone chills.
 This has been tried before and has not worked out well.

-Here’s the clip queued up to the part about the Tea Party.
+Here’s the clip cued up to the part about the Tea Party.
 The bit about the “existing framework of economic injustice” comes a bit later in this same clip.